flolovebit/backbone-query-string/readme.md

 ```

 #change log

+v0.5.1 - 7/1/13:
+  * Stability: recover from string errors with try catch

 v0.5.0 - 6/27/13:
   * complete rewrite of extraction method utilized to grab query string from matched routes